A7 (Croatia): Rijeka bypass

 Development of the city of Rijeka and the surrounding region (particularly in relation to the development of Port of Rijeka), associated transit transport of cargo, tourism and associated passenger traffic to the northern Adriatic resorts, rugged coastal topography, and the existing road routes running through the city of Rijeka itself, necessitated development of a high capacity bypass road to further the development and relieve congestion on the city streets.
 This was first officially formulated in spatial planning documents in 1974, and construction started in 1977.
 The first, 8.3 km section was completed in July 1988, between Diračje and Orehovica interchange, executed as a two-lane expressway with grade separated intersections.
 The 4.0 km Diračje–Matulji and Matulji–Jušići sections, completed in 1990 and 1991 respectively, were built as four-lane expressways without emergency lanes.
-Those completed the western arm of Rijeka bypass, but traffic proceeding east from Orehovica interchange to Krk Island, Crikvenica, and Senj still had to switch to streets of Rijeka.
+Those completed the western arm of Rijeka bypass, but traffic proceeding east from Orehovica interchange to Krk Island, Crikvenica, and Senj still had to switch to the streets of Rijeka.

 Modern motorway

 In the 2000s, as the first stage of the A6 motorway construction spanning between Zagreb and Rijeka neared completion, construction of a proper motorway along the A7 route started.
 In 2004, when the first stage of Rijeka–Zagreb motorway was completed, the A7 route was extended by 3.7 km to Jurdani, and in 2005, another 11 km section was completed between Jurdani and the Slovenian border.
 The two new sections were the first ones built as a six-lane motorway.
 In May 2006, the motorway extended 6.35 km east to Sveti Kuzam, forming the eastern arm of Rijeka bypass, relieving that part of the city from the transit traffic.
-Finally, after the Rijeka–Zagreb motorway was completed in 2008, the works on the remaining single-carriageway section of the route intensified.
+Finally, after the Rijeka–Zagreb motorway was completed in 2008, work on the remaining single-carriageway section of the route intensified.
 In December 2009, the Diračje–Orehovica section was upgraded to six-lane motorway, thus bringing the entire route between Rupa border crossing and Sveti Kuzam interchange to a uniform standard.

 Even though Hrvatske autoceste normally develops motorways in Croatia, as of September 2007, Autocesta Rijeka – Zagreb was granted expansion of the concession previously awarded.
 The new concession contract included development and maintenance of the A7 motorway north of Križišće interchange, Krk Bridge, and a number of motorway access roads.
 At the same time, the concession period was extended to 32 years and 11 months, starting on the date of the original concession contract.
 Therefore, the concession, in its present form, will expire on May 28, 2031.
 Construction costs incurred after 2007, when Autocesta Rijeka – Zagreb took over the motorway development, were estimated at 105 million euros.